Through the Judge's Eyes: Inferred Thinking Traces Improve Reliability of LLM Raters: Conclusion

 \subsection{Data Processing}

 \paragraph{Filter Gold Standards} The evaluation of an LLM rater requires comparing its judgments with a reliable gold standard derived from human consensus.
 For datasets that already provide a single aggregated human score per sample, such as Essay and HelpSteer2, we adopt this value directly as our gold standard.
 For datasets that provide raw ratings from multiple annotators, such as HANNA, SummEval, and WMT-2020, we construct the gold standard by first filtering for quality.
 We discard contentious examples where the standard deviation of human scores exceeds $1.0$, and then define the gold standard as the median of the remaining ratings. \paragraph{Infer Thinking Traces} As outlined in Section~\ref{sec:method}, we use rejection sampling to infer thinking traces from the annotation datasets.
 The original annotation codebook from each source serves directly as the prompt.
 For our generator models, we selected \texttt{DeepSeek-R1} and \texttt{gpt-oss-120b} as they output complete thinking traces.
 We prompt each model to generate sixteen ($k=16$) thinking traces for every sample and keep the first trace that aligns with the human annotator's final rating.
+Here, the selection of $k$ is a pragmatic trade-off between computational budget and the coverage of matched valid thinking traces, as shown in Figure~\ref{fig:pareto}.
 A sampling temperature of 1.0 is used during inference to encourage generative diversity.